PrincetonUniversity/jenkins-getting-started/README.md

 # Automatic Testing with Jenkins

+Princeton University's Jenkins server is available to all campus members, but before you can use the server you need to request an account by sending an email to `cses@princeton.edu` with the subject line: `Jenkins account request`.

 The system for automatic testing involves three components:

 1.  the source code, it usually comes from a **Source Control Management (SCM)** system, which is either git or subversion.